Parallel Compositing of Volumetric Depth Images for Interactive Visualization of Distributed Volumes at High Frame Rates: Related Work

-Other frequently used compositing algorithms include the binary-swap algorithm \cite{291532}, which uses a tree data structure with pairs of processes communicating for compositing at every node of the tree, and the hybrid radix-k compositing algorithm \cite{peterka2009configurable}, which combines the direct-send and binary-swap algorithms, offering configurable parameters for optimization on different hardware architectures.
-Recent work \cite{icetnew} has aimed to optimize interactivity in distributed rendering by compressing the image data on the GPU before compositing, but interactive frame rates still require a finely granular domain decomposition, and responsive visualization remains a challenge due to network latency between the user and the distributed cluster.
+Other frequently used compositing algorithms include the binary-swap algorithm \cite{291532}, which uses a tree structure with pairs of processes communicating at every node of the tree, and the hybrid radix-k compositing algorithm \cite{peterka2009configurable}, which blends the direct-send and binary-swap approaches offering configurable parameters for optimization on different hardware architectures.
+Previous work has aimed to optimize compositing by dynamically scheduling communication of sub-images for better overlap with computation \cite{grosset-dynamic}, reducing communication cost using hybrid OpenMP/MPI parallelism and GPU-Direct RDMA \cite{grosset-rdma}, and by compressing image data on the GPU before compositing \cite{icetnew}.
+Interactive frame rates, however, still require a finely granular domain decomposition to reduce rendering times, and responsive visualization remains a challenge due to network latency between the user and the parallel rendering cluster.